-For 10 years we’ve been helping our customers to unveil their potential creating engaging e-commerce applications.
+For 10 years we’ve been helping our customers to unveil their potential by creating engaging eCommerce applications and conducting eCommerce UX audit.
 Take a look at some of our works.

 The app clearly defines the information and actions necessary for users when browsing through a catalog, forming orders, buying wine, and leaving feedback.